Please enter your name, email and zip code below to sign up!

 The Salvation Army has changed lives and given hope to countless people throughout Eastern Michigan.
 But it never does it alone.

 At The Salvation Army, we rely heavily on our volunteers to help us Do The Most Good.
-By volunteering in Eastern Michigan, you'll play a vital role in lifting up the lives of countless people in need.
-Whether it's providing meals to the hungry, responding to a disaster, or ringing a bell at your local grocery store, there are countless ways to generously volunteer your time to help those in need in Eastern Michigan.
+By volunteering in metro Detroit, you'll play a vital role in lifting up the lives of countless people in need.
+Whether it's providing meals to the hungry, responding to a disaster, or ringing a bell at your local grocery store, there are countless ways to generously volunteer your time to help those in need.
 We have year-round volunteer opportunities for individuals, families, schools, organizations and businesses.
 If you are leading or participating in a corporate volunteer opportunity, visit our Corporate Volunteers page.

 Click here to sign up for our quarterly volunteer newsletter and stay informed of upcoming volunteer opportunities!

 1. Volunteer at your local Corps Community Center.

 If you're looking to volunteer locally, you can find and select your local community center below for more information.

 2. Volunteer for the Bed & Bread Club.